 Inside tip: Always order something from their off the menu specials.

 For my second entree, I went with the Osso Bucco.
 The Osso Bucco is always a featured special changing between lamb and veal.
 This dish is the perfect example of an amazing family recipe that is one of their most popular items.
 In fact, they have a vast selection of off-the-menu specials which are based on fresh available ingredients.
 I highly recommend ordering at least 1-2 items from their fantastic specials!
 Another tip is to make sure you get that delicious bone marrow which I mixed in with the saffron

 Finally, for dessert, I enjoyed the most adorable homemade Tarimisu with Spumoni ice cream.
 Is that seriously not the cutest dessert you’ve ever seen?
 It was almost too cute to eat, almost.

-If you’re looking for the most delicious, authentic Italian food in Orange County, I highly recommend visiting Piccolino
+If you’re looking for the most delicious Italian food in Orange County, I highly recommend visiting Piccolino

 28719 Los Alisos Boulevard

 Enjoy These Additional Photogenic Reviews of Italian Restaurants in Orange County

 Receive the Latest News